 Remember to pack condoms and/or birth control pills, whether you're planning on hooking up or not.
 It's better to be safe than sorry.

-A beach bag: Rather than taking a plastic bag or a daypack, take a canvas beach bag with you, so that you have somewhere to keep your essentials.
+A beach bag: Rather than taking a plastic bag or a daypack, take a canvas beach bag with you, so that you have somewhere to keep your essentials without them getting covered in sand.

-A dry bag: If I'm travelling solo -- and sometimes when not -- you'll always find me heading to the beach with a dry bag in tow.
-I recommend this one from Sea to Summit.
-Carrying a dry bag means that if you want to cool off with some ocean time, you can take your valuables with you, as they won't get wet in the water.
-It minimizes your chances of being robbed on the beach.
+A dry bag: Carrying a dry bag means that if you want to cool off with some ocean time, you can take your valuables with you without ruining them with ocean water.
+It also minimizes your chances of being robbed on the beach.

 A safety whistle: It's small and light; pack one in your bag whenever you leave your room, especially if you're traveling alone.
-If ever you find yourself feeling endangered, you can use the whistle to alert people to your situation and get help from them.
+If ever you find yourself feeling endangered, you can use the whistle to alert people to your situation and get help.